j-james/math/README.md

 - [x] Eccentricity and Orbits
 - [ ] Intro to Polar Coordinates
 - [x] Matrices
+- [x] More on Limits and using calculator for Numerical Derivatives and Integrals
+- [x] Partial Fractions
 - [x] Permutations and Combinations
 - [ ] Polar Equations of Conics
 - [x] Probability